NethServer/ns8-core/docs/development_process.md

 * README.md inside the repository
 * Administrator Manual

-An application should not be released as "stable" until the documentation is completed.
+An application should not be released as "stable" until all documentation (developer, admin, user) is complete.

 ## Update rules